Fireline-Science/tello_sim/README.md

 ||Red|Solid|Critical error|

 ## Running Multiple Command Scripts in the Same Session
 Note: if you are running multiple scripts to the drone, you may have to kill the process that binds the python process to the Tello port if you receive a `OSError: [Errno 48] Address already in use` error.
-You can search for and kill the process as follows in a linux-like console:
+You can search for and kill the process as follows in a linux or MacOSX console.
+Replace XXXX with the process id that you see after running the `lsof` command.

 ```
 lsof -i:8889